webmin/webmin.com/content/docs/Development/creating-overlay-themes.md

 This page explains how to create overlay themes, which are a new feature in Webmin 1.450 and later.
 These allow you to easily modify the colors, icons and CSS of another theme, without having to create or duplicate its entire layout.

 ### Introduction to Overlay Themes
 Implementing a Webmin theme from scratch is a lot of work, as it involves creating icons, CSS, index CGI scripts and much more.
-Most theme developers only really want to change the appearance of one of the more common themes, like the default **Blue Framed Theme** (in the `gray-theme` directory), or the **Virtualmin Framed Theme**.
+Most theme developers only really want to change the appearance of one of the more common themes, like **Framed Theme** (in the `gray-theme` directory).
 Overlays provide an easy way to do this - in effect, they are meta-themes that are layered on top of an existing theme.

 Once an overlay theme is installed, it can be selected globally in the [Webmin Configuration](/docs/modules/webmin-configuration) module on the [Webmin Themes](/docs/modules/webmin-configuration/#webmin-themes) page, or in the [Change Language and Theme](/docs/modules/change-language-and-theme) module.
 Each overlay theme is typically designed to modify the appearance of one or more core themes, specified in its `theme.info` file.